ESTA FAQ

 Can ESTA be canceled?

-No, an ESTA cannot be canceled, but must always be reapplied for again if something has changed in the personal data or passport data.
+On the applicant's part, however, an ESTA cannot be revoked but must always be reapplied for if something has changed in the personal data or passport data.
 In an existing ESTA, only the e-mail address and the specified address in the USA can be changed subsequently.
-An ESTA approval is generally valid for two years.
+An ESTA authorization is generally valid for two years.

 How often do I have to apply for ESTA?